brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 ## failed attempt #1: pure clip->clip workflow, no intermediate files

-what i initially _wanted_ to do was go straight from image data on the clipboard to transformed image data on the clipboard with no intermediate files. i tried connecting a `read clipboard` node to a `write clipboard` node.
+what i initially wanted was to go straight from image data on the clipboard to transformed image data on the clipboard with no intermediate files. i tried connecting a `read clipboard` node to a `write clipboard` node.

 <img loading=lazy src="/static/20250129/2025-01-29_clip-to-clip.37097a23acef6685929c745e36c11882.webp" width="642" height="330" style="background: #313339;">